ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Hello, World!.md

      print 'Hello World !!!'
      Hello World !!!=> nil

-if you want add single quotation in an string you most use `\` for scape single quotation,example:
+if you want add single quotes in an string you must use `\` to escape single quotes, example:

     puts 'Hello i'm rubiest'
     #this code return error